idg10/reactive/Rx.NET/Documentation/adr/0001-multi-platform-packaging.md

 # NuGet packages and multi-platform support

 Rx has tried a few strategies for cross-platform support over its history.
-The approach used in Rx v5.0 has turned out to cause problems for some UI frameworks on the latest versions of .NET: self-contained deployments would end up including copies of various WPF and Windows Forms components whether they used them or not, causing binaries to be tens of megabytes larger than they otherwise would have been.
+The approach used in Rx v5.0 has turned out to cause problems for some UI frameworks on the latest versions of .NET: self-contained deployments would end up including copies of various WPF and Windows Forms components whether they used them or not, causing binaries to be tens of megabytes larger than they otherwise would have been. (https://github.com/AvaloniaUI/Avalonia/issues/9549 describes one example of this problem.)

 This ADR describes a change in approach designed to address this.